allanrehhoff/framework/README.md

 - footer.tpl.php (Required)
 - index.tpl.php (Required)
 - 404.tpl.php (Required)
-- functions.php (Optional)
+- min-functions.php (Optional)

 It is assumed by the core that your theme has at least the required files.

-The optional file **functions.php** is somewhat special, this file should be used to contain all custom functions used by your theme, and cannot have a controller file.
+The optional file **main-functions.php** is somewhat special, this file should be used to contain all custom functions used by your theme, and cannot have a controller file.
 Every other file is considered a view file.
-While **functions.php** is an optional file, it is highly recommended that you make use of it.

 Every view file must have the extension **.tpl.php** this is to distinguish them from their representative controller files.